LoginRadius/engineering-portal/content/identity/what-is-multi-factor-authentication/index.md

 These include behavioral patterns like keystroke dynamics and mouse movement patterns.

 Behavioral authentication is an emerging MFA technology that continuously analyzes user behavior to detect anomalies and prevent unauthorized access.

-CTA- Learn about the different types of authentication factors.
-(To redirect to another MFA cluster blog- Types of MFA)

 ## Multi-Factor Authentication vs. Two-Factor Authentication